bios42eth/talenlayer-id-report/usersscenarios.md

 Impossible to burn an id ??
 Right to forgiveness ?

-Review process : very basic.
+Review process: very basic.
 Cannot ask for review before approval.
 Cannot choose to approve it or not.

 User experience
-If buyer’s wallet gets compromised : can release all funds, If services provider’s wallet gets compromised.
+If buyer’s wallet gets compromised: can release all funds, If services provider’s wallet gets compromised.

+ Il se passe quoi si un arbitrator est enlevé de la liste des officiels alors qu'il y a des litiges en cours ?